 Waiheke Island is a beautiful place where wineries and beaches abound, making it one of the best ways to spend one day in Auckland.

 Take the scenic ferry ride over there for a wine and food tour of some of the island’s top wineries with gorgeous views along the way.
-Don’t miss Cable Bay, Mudbrick, and Man O’War.
+Don’t miss Mudbrick and Man O’War.
 You can do a hop-on hop-off island tour or winery tour to see the best wineries and places of interest on the island.

 11) Visit Beaches and Hike on the Hibiscus Coast